aarande/nexradaws/README.md

     pip install nexradaws

 New in version 1.1:
-* Better support for varying filenames over the years (Thanks Nick Guy for the PR!)
+* Bug fix for varying filename extensions over the years (.gz .V06 etc).
+Thanks Nick Guy for the PR!